fcr3/182_final_project/README.md

-# Increasing Training Efficiency of Convolutional Neural Policy Networks for Deep Reinforcement Learning
+# CS182 Final Project: Increasing Training Efficiency of Convolutional Neural Policy Networks for Deep Reinforcement Learning

-## CS182 Final Project

 This repository serves as the codebase for our CS 182 Final Project.

+By Adam Chang, Flaviano Christian Reyes, and Nikhil Pimpalkhare

 ## Instructions